poojadeole/Image-Compression-using-vector-quantization/README.md

 Here are the steps that you need to implement to compress an image.

-Understanding your two pixel vector space to see what vectors your image contains Initialization of codewords - select N initial codewords Clustering vectors around each code word
+1.Understanding your two pixel vector space to see what vectors your image contains 2.Initialization of codewords - select N initial codewords 3.Clustering vectors around each code word
-Refine and Update your code words depending on outcome of 3.
+4.Refine and Update your code words depending on outcome of 3.
 Repeat steps 3 and 4 until code words don’t change or the change is very minimal.
-Quantize input vectors to produce output image
+5.Quantize input vectors to produce output image